reactGo/reactGo/README.md

 1. As this repo is still in its baby stages, any suggestions/improvements/bugs can be in the form of Pull Requests, or creating an issue.

 Credits to [webpack-server-side-example](https://github.com/webpack/react-webpack-server-side-example), [example-app](https://github.com/webpack/example-app), [flux-examples](https://github.com/facebook/flux/tree/master/examples), [node-express-mongo-demo](https://github.com/madhums/node-express-mongoose-demo), [web-starter-kit](https://github.com/google/web-starter-kit), [awesome material-ui](https://github.com/callemall/material-ui), [alt and iso](https://github.com/goatslacker/iso/tree/master/examples/react-router-flux).

-Please note that if you really wish to use material-ui React Components, you should npm install it into your repo and make it work.

 License
 ===============